Vluuks/AndroidPractice/Week5/Lab/README.md

 {% endspoiler %}

 As we can see the interface does not define what happens inside these methods.
-This is handled by the Activity.
+The content of the method body is handled by the Activity.
 To make the connection between the Activity and the interface, we need to specify inside our Activity class declaration that it is connected to that specific interface.
 We make a promise, so to speak, that the Activity will handle the actual implementation of the method signatures defined in the interface.

 		public class MainActivity implements Callback {
 			...